How Deleveraging Spirals Work in Market Stress

 Is a deleveraging spiral the same as ordinary deleveraging?

 No. Ordinary deleveraging means reducing leverage or exposure.
-A deleveraging spiral is a recursive version of that process in which lower prices tighten financing conditions and trigger further selling.
+A deleveraging spiral is the recursive version in which lower prices tighten financing conditions and trigger further selling.

 Does every leveraged selloff become a deleveraging spiral?